Who are you?

 How to become a BIM Manager

-In the dynamic field of construction, the proficiency and qualifications of a BIM Manager are crucial.
-They must possess a blend of technical skills, a strong educational foundation, and pertinent certifications to successfully oversee BIM processes.
+BIM managers need a blend of technical skills, a strong educational foundation, and pertinent certifications to successfully oversee BIM processes.
 Let's explore the essential skills and the educational and certification paths necessary for this role.

 Required experience to become a BIM manager